neanes/byzantine-chant-ocr/README.md

 # Byzantine Chant OCR

 This project is a toolset for performing optical character recognition (OCR) on Byzantine chant notation.
 It can process both PDFs and image files.
-Built in Python, the toolset uses OpenCV for image processing, PyTorch for deep learning, and a MobileNet v2 convolutional neural network (CNN) model for feature extraction and classification.
+Built in Python, the toolset uses OpenCV for image processing, PyTorch for deep learning, and a MobileNetV2 convolutional neural network (CNN) model for feature extraction and classification.

 ## How-to